Ayu is one of the biggest anime fans out there and watches as many series as possible.

 These titles were grouped together because their stories are based on school life, friendship, and of course, romance.
-Skip Beat, explores the showbiz life while Ouran High School Host Club allows us a glimpse into the not so typical host club life - the rich kids way.
+Skip Beat, explores the showbiz life while Ouran High School Host Club allows us a glimpse into the not-so-typical host club life - the rich kids' way.
 The number of episodes per season is only around 25 episodes (more or less).
 Lovely Complex and Kimi no Todoke are about the high school life experience.

-Both Lovely Complex manga and anime adaptation have successfully ended.
+Both Lovely Complex manga and anime adaptations have successfully ended.
 Everyone is still waiting for a second Ouran season because the manga has long since ended already.
 However, Skip Beat and Kimi ni Todoke manga chapters are coming out at such a slow and painful pace that I am not expecting a new season release anytime soon.